Saxon BIFF

 10. "Run for Your Lives" (3:53)

-Another German import.
-I guess this English band must be popular in Germany because all these discs are still available there, while they are out of print and selling for stupid amounts of money in the US.
-Anyhow, many considered this a disappointment, as it was less aggressive and more melodic than past albums.
+By the time "Crusader" was released in 1984 heavy metal had once again become extremely popular around the world.
+Saxon were one of those bands like Iron Maiden and Def Leppard that many thought would become international superstars.
+They had the catchy songs and the big record label.
+However, for whatever reason, many fans at the time of it's release considered "Crusader" to be a disappointment, some calling it a sell-out.
+Granted it is less aggressive and more melodic than past albums, but it still sounds like prime Saxon.
+I never could understand the hatred for "Crusader".
 I liked it when it was a new release and still enjoy it today.
-OK, there are a few Spinal Tap silly clunkers like "Bad Boys (Like to Rock 'N' Roll)" and "Rock City," but songs like "Crusader", "Sailing to America" and a smokin' rendition of Sweet's "Set Me Free" are all fine examples of Saxon's brand of biker metal!
+OK, there are a few Spinal Tap silly clunkers like "Bad Boys (Like to Rock 'N' Roll)" and "Rock City," but songs like "Crusader", "Sailing to America" and a smokin' rendition of Sweet's "Set Me Free" are all prime examples of Saxon's brand of straight-forward heavy metal!

 Strong Arm Metal Saxon - Strong Arm Metal (Carrere) 1984